pypa/hatch/docs/publish.md

 The user that most recently published to the chosen repository is [cached](config/hatch.md#cache), with their credentials saved to the system [keyring](https://github.com/jaraco/keyring), so that they will no longer need to provide authentication information.

-For automated releases, it is recommended that you use per-project [API tokens](https://pypi.org/help/#apitoken).
+For automated releasing to PyPI, it is recommended that you use per-project [API tokens](https://pypi.org/help/#apitoken).

 ## Confirmation